KilluaUwU/Disable-Hyper-V/README.md

 2. Unzip
 3. Right-click Fix.bat and select "Run as Administrator".
 4. Wait and restart PC after it asks for restart
-5. Press F3 after on start screen when it asks (both times)
+5. Press F3 on start screen when it asks (both times)